rjfaust/rjfaust.github.io/_syllabi/csc245Summer21Syllabus.md

 Web information, including course home page, instructor home page, and D2L information -->

 ### Course Format and Teaching Methods
 This class will be taught entirely online.
 I will try to release all of the lecture videos for the week a the beginning of the week but I strongly recommend you pace yourself and watch them throughout the week.
 Lectures will be posted on D2L, using Playposit to host the lectures and add question within the lectures.
 Lectures will have a due date and completing the videos (and questions within the videos) by these dates will count towards your class participation grade.
+Due dates for all assignments and exams will be in MST (Tucson Time).

 ### Pandemic-Related Information